LHentges/LanceOtron/README.md

 **LanceOtron** is a machine learning, genomic data extraction and analysis tool trained for ATAC-seq, ChIP-seq, and DNase-seq peak calling.
 A freely available and fully-featured webtool version, utilising the graphical user interface [MLV](https://mlv.molbiol.ox.ac.uk) and hosted at the [MRC WIMM Centre of Computational Biology, University of Oxford](https://www.imm.ox.ac.uk/research/units-and-centres/mrc-wimm-centre-for-computational-biology), can be found at [LanceOtron.molbiol.ox.ac.uk](https://lanceotron.molbiol.ox.ac.uk).

+#### 11 August 2023 - We are currently in the process of upgrading our server used to host the LanceOtron web tool.
+Unfortunately for the next few days we are unable to provide this service.
+This will not affect the availability of the command line tool or our support of LanceOtron generally.
+Apologies for the inconvenience.

 ## Python Package and Requirements

 LanceOtron was built using Python 3.8.3 and TensorFlow 2.
 The models have been saved such that a TensorFlow 1 setup could be used making only minor amendments to the scripts (see note in modules folder).
 Additional packages were used for benchmarking LanceOtron - see [requirements.txt](lanceotron/requirements.txt) for specific version numbers used.